Skip to main content

 Buying

-*Ontario auto insurance varies by more than 4x across driver profiles. †Depreciation is the value your car loses each month — realized as the gap between purchase price and resale value when you sell, trade in, or scrap. ‡Opportunity cost is the return the capital would earn in a HISA, GIC, or index fund (~4–5%/yr at 2026 rates).
+*Ontario auto insurance premiums vary by more than 4x across driver profiles. †Depreciation is the value your car loses each month, realised as the gap between what you paid and what you eventually sell or trade it in for. ‡Opportunity cost is the return the capital would earn if it were invested elsewhere — a HISA, GIC, or index fund, roughly 4 to 5% per year at 2026 rates.
 It's a real cost even though nothing leaves your bank account for it.
-If the cash would otherwise earn 0%, opportunity cost is lower.
+If the cash would otherwise sit in a chequing account earning 0%, the opportunity cost is lower.

 The honest takeaway

-• Your horizon is 1–2 years.
-Depreciation front-loads — a new compact loses about 20% of its value in year one.
-Over 12 months, amortized depreciation alone runs $400+/month on a compact.
-Buying is the most expensive option for short-horizon drivers; Roam is dramatically cheaper.
+• Your horizon is only 1 to 2 years.
+Depreciation hits hardest in the first year or two — a new compact loses about 20% of its value in year one alone.
+Over 12 months, that works out to more than $400 per month of depreciation on a compact.
+Buying is the most expensive option for short-horizon drivers, and Roam is dramatically cheaper in this window.

 • Your insurance profile is above average.
-Newcomers, drivers with a recent at-fault claim, and drivers of luxury or performance vehicles often pay $300–$500+/month in personal auto premiums.
-Roam's protection plan is flat.
-For those drivers, Roam matches or beats the all-in cost of owning.
+Newcomers to Canada, drivers with a recent at-fault claim, and drivers of luxury or performance vehicles often pay $300 to $500+ per month for their personal auto policy.
+Roam's protection plan is a flat rate regardless of driver profile, so for this group Roam often matches or beats the all-in cost of owning.

-• You don't have $30K+ in liquid capital.
-Buying outright requires the full purchase price plus HST at the dealership.
-Financing the purchase adds interest (see our Roam vs. financing page).
-Roam needs only a refundable deposit.
+• You don't have roughly $31,640 in cash to spare.
+Buying outright means paying the full purchase price plus HST at the dealership — about $31,640 for a $28,000 compact.
+Financing the purchase adds interest on top (covered on our Roam vs. financing page).
+A Roam plan needs only a refundable security deposit.

 Which fits you